ComPWA/PWA-pages/docs/software/git/branching.md

 The second commands prints the existing branches along with the commits they point to.
-You'll see that there is a `new_idea` branch pointing to the first commit, next to the `master` branch, which is indeed pointing to the second commit ("feat: add content").
+You'll see that there is a `new_idea` branch pointing to the first commit, next to the `main` branch, which is indeed pointing to the second commit ("feat: add content").
 The `HEAD` is still "detached", even though it points to the same commit as `new_idea`.
 To let the `HEAD` point to the new branch, run: